8 Types of Blogs and Bloggers. What Type is Yours?

-In the blogging world, there are different types of bloggers who blog to achieve specific goals.
-If you know you want to become a blogger, but you’re not sure about the specifics from there, then identifying the type of blogger you want to become can help.
-In this post, we’re going to look at the seven types of bloggers and how each strives to become successful in the blogging world.
+In the blogging world, there are different kinds of blogs and bloggers who blog to reach specific goals.
+If you decided to start a blog, but you’re not sure what your blog is going to tackle, then identifying the type of blogger you want to become can help.
+In this post, we’re going to look at the types of blogs and bloggers that exist and how each strives to become successful in the blogging world.

-When blogging began in the late 90’s, the first type of blogger arose – the personal blogger.
+When blogging began in the late ’90s, the first type of blogger that appeared was the online diary bloggers.
 These were people who wanted to take their daily journal online to share their experiences, feelings, and innermost thoughts with an audience.
-For the personal blogger, there were no rules to be followed or themes to be adhered to.
-Their blogs were the open pages of their diaries, entered through a word processor and published on simple HTML pages.
+For the personal blogger, there were no rules to follow or themes to adhere to.
+Their blogs were the open pages of their diaries, entered through a word processor, and published on simple HTML pages.

 Personal bloggers today tend to follow the same trajectory, although they no longer have to fight the barrier to entry of setting up a website.
-They can use Blogger, WordPress.com, Tumblr, and similar networks to start a blog in less than five minutes and start sharing their brilliance with the world.
+They can use WordPress, Blogger, Tumblr, HubSpot, and similar networks to start a blog in less than fifteen minutes and start sharing their brilliance with the world.

 So what does a personal blogger write about?
 Everything.
 Some will focus on a particular interest, such as a hobby.
 Some will focus on something they are passionate about, like politics.
 Some will focus on a cause, like their struggle with cancer.
 Some will focus on whatever is on their mind at the time they start a new blog post.

-Success for a personal blogger is finding others to share their writing with.
+The success of a personal blogger is finding others to share their writing.
 The best way to build a community for a personal blog is to find other personal bloggers who share the same interest.
-One you have found them, start commenting on their blogs and connecting with them on social media.
+Once you have found them, start commenting on their blogs and connecting with them on social media.
 As you grow your interactions with other personal bloggers, they will begin to engage with your blog posts.

 Business bloggers are those who blog for their business.
-This could be a business they own, or business they are employed by.
+That could be a business they own or the company they work for.
 The business blogger’s goal is to gain more exposure, traffic, and ultimately customers for their business.
-Unlike the personal blogger, their writing is less focused on themselves and more focused on their business and their industry.
+Unlike personal bloggers, their writing is less focused on themselves and more focused on their business and their industry.

-Success for a business blogger is attracting readers that will ultimately subscribe to their email list, submit a lead form, or make a purchase.
+The success of a business blogger is to attract readers that will ultimately subscribe to their email list, submit a lead form, or make a purchase.
 The best way to build a community for a business blog is to identify people who are most likely to become customers of your business and create content that they would find interesting.
 Then make sure each piece of content leads these people to want to learn more about your products and services.

 Professional bloggers are those who blog to make money online.
 In other words, their career goal is to earn a salary through their blogging efforts.
 Professional bloggers tend to use a variety of monetization strategies to achieve this goal, including selling display ads, creating information and digital products, promoting other people’s products for a commission, and similar.